Sorry, you need to enable JavaScript to visit this website.

 What is the Inflation Reduction Act?

 The Inflation Reduction Act (IRA) is a federal law that provides roughly $370 billion for national investments in clean energy and energy efficiency, including programs to help households and taxpayers upgrade their homes to save money and reduce energy use.
-By reducing our energy consumption and expanding clean energy sources, these investments will make our air cleaner and help solve climate change.
+By reducing our energy consumption and expanding clean energy sources, these investments will make our air cleaner and help meet the District’s goal of carbon neutrality by 2045.

 Rebates for Residents to Improve Home Energy Efficiency

 The IRA created two rebate programs under the federal Department of Energy to assist households with energy-efficient home upgrades.
-The Home-Owner Managing Energy Savings (HOMES) program will provide incentives for whole-home energy savings upgrades, while the High-Efficiency Electric Home Rebates (HEEHRA) program will provide point-of-sale discounts to consumers for certain high-efficiency electric appliances and energy efficiency products.
-DOEE will receive funding from the Department of Energy to manage both HOMES and HEEHRA and oversee the distribution of rebates within the District.
-The amount and availability of a rebate will depend on household income, as specified under the law.
+The Home Efficiency Rebates program will provide incentives for whole-home energy savings upgrades, while the Home Electrification and Appliance Rebates program will provide incentives to consumers for certain high-efficiency electric appliances and energy efficiency products.
+DOEE is applying for funding from the Department of Energy to develop and implement the IRA rebates programs in the District.
+DOEE plans to use this funding to expand existing low-income programs that reduce energy use in homes through energy efficiency upgrades and that help households transition from gas-powered appliances to electric ones.

 The District also offers other forms of assistance to residents and homeowners to reduce energy use and save money on utilities.
 Additional information can be found on frontdoor.dc.gov